Who We Are.

 Consumer Choices Ltd is one of the UK’s leading Outsourced Contact Centres.
 We offer a range of products across multiple partners to help deliver our customers the best possible deal from various industries.
 To deliver this, we want to be transparent with you about what personal information we collect and how we use it.

-This privacy notice applies to the use of personal information and other information by Consumer Choices Ltd. Each entity which collects or receives your data under the privacy notice does so as a data controller.
+This privacy notice applies to the use of personal information by Consumer Choices Ltd as data controller.
 Together we refer to the company as “Consumer Choices”, “we”, “us” or “our”.

 - Information you’ve provided to us about you, where you live and how to contact you, provided through our website or when you access our services through applications on websites operated by other organisations (Facebook for example).

 - Information about our content, products and services you’ve ordered or enquired about.

 - Information provided by other organisations who’ve obtained your permission to share information about you with us.